Godspell: Act II

-After the song, the cast reminds each other to take things "Day By Day", as they remove their clown makeup, face paint, or object.
+After the song, the cast reminds each other to take things "Day by Day", as they remove their clown makeup, face paint, or object.
 They assemble for the Last Supper and Jesus tells them that one of them will betray him.
 Each member of the cast asks, "Is it I?" ending with Judas: "Rabbi... can you mean me?"
 Jesus tells him to do quickly what he must do and Judas runs off.
 Jesus breaks the bread and shares the wine, while saying the traditional Hebrew Seder blessings.
 He tells his followers that they will dine together in the Kingdom of Heaven.
 The band sings "On the Willows", which is about what has been sacrificed.
-In the song, Jesus blesses each member the cast.
+In the song, Jesus blesses each member of the cast.
 He asks that they wait for him as he goes into the Garden of Gethsemane to pray.

 In the garden, Jesus implores God to let the burden be lifted from his shoulders if there is another way.
 Jesus returns to his followers to find them all asleep.
 He begs them to stay awake, but they all fall asleep again and Jesus warns them they will all betray him three times (a reference to the apostle Peter).
 Jesus then prays to God that if his death cannot pass him by, then His will must be done.
 He is then tempted by Satan (usually played by the apostles), but orders him away.

 Judas returns to betray Jesus, but has a moment where he cannot bring himself to do it.
 He tries to leave but finds himself boxed in by invisible walls, except for one path which leads to Jesus.
 Jesus encourages Judas to do what he has come to do, and Judas grabs Jesus to bring him to be crucified.
 The community starts to attack Judas, while Jesus tells them to stop, as all who live by the sword will one day die by it.
 Judas (usually alone, as a representation of the others arresting Jesus) ties Jesus upon an electric fence (representative of the cross) as Jesus berates him for arresting him at night, but then says that it had to happen to fulfill the prophets' writings.